 The exam is graded as two components: the paper is one component, and the proposal and oral defense together constitute the other component.
 The components are graded separately on a scale 0-2 (see below).
 In the case of a split decision among the committee for either component, the majority grade counts (and if there is no majority, the grade is 1).
 Students may be informed of their grades at the end of the oral defense, or the committee may withhold their grades until the submission of a revised version of the paper or proposal.
 In any event, students will be informed of their grades no later than four weeks after the oral defense.
-The student will be informed of the strengths and weaknesses of the paper, proposal and defense at the end of the defense, and in the case that either component receives a grade of 0 or 1, the student will also be provided with a written report.
+The student will be informed of the defense, and in the case that either component receives a grade of 0 or 1, the student will also be provided with a written report.
 Students who get a grade of 0 or 1 on either component by a 2-1 split decision of their committee will have that component of their exam referred to the whole department for adjudication.
 It is understood that this adjudication process may take longer than the four weeks mentioned above.